Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 |Subject||Medical Laboratory Science|

 Semester 2 (Distance learning)

 - Limited to

-- Passed all second- and third-year Medical Laboratory papers
+Available to students who have passed all second- and third-year Medical Laboratory papers.

 - Teaching staff